 Develop program budgets, monitor expenses and revenue goals, and identify opportunities for fundraising, sponsorship and grants to support programs and events.

-Collaborate with campus partners and academic units to develop and implement programs and events to contribute to student success.
+Collaborate with campus partners and academic units to develop and implement programs and events that contribute to student success.

 Performs other job-related duties as required.

-Applicants should demonstrate ability to lead and manage graduate, undergraduate student staff, interns and volunteers.
+Applicants should demonstrate ability to lead and manage a coordinator, graduate, undergraduate student staff, interns and volunteers.
 Strong written and verbal communication skills, as well as demonstrated leadership ability are also desirable.